auth0/docs/articles/protocols/saml/saml-configuration/troubleshoot/index.md

 * Check to see if the browser has enabled JavaScript and cookies.
 * Check that the caps lock key is disabled.
 * If the user is using a mobile device, check to see if there's any software that might impact authentication and/or authorization (such as not running some type of required software).
-* Check to see if the user can access some of the app's key URLs, such as the IdP's SSO URL (indicating a network connectivity issue).
+* Check to see if the user can access some of the app's key URLs, such as the IdP's <dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> URL (indicating a network connectivity issue).

 ## Next Steps